 The Report of the Final Examination and Filing of the Dissertation for the Doctoral Degree form is initiated by the department, group, or school, signed by members of the doctoral committee, and the chair of the (major) department, group, or school.

 The candidate submits the dissertation to the Office of Graduate Studies.
-Final approval and acceptance of the dissertation by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a doctoral degree on the San Diego campus.
-All dissertations and theses submitted in partial satisfaction of doctoral or master’s degree requirements shall be catalogued with the university library, and submitted to Proquest Information and Learning, for publication.
+Final approval and acceptance of the dissertation by the dean of Graduate Studies (on behalf of the university archivist and Graduate Council) represent the final steps in the completion of all requirements by the candidate for a doctoral degree.
+All dissertations submitted in partial satisfaction of doctoral degree requirements shall be catalogued with the university library and submitted to Proquest for publication.

 Candidate in Philosophy Degree